 The fund financial statements (see Figure 1) provide a more detailed look at the Village's most significant activities.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-The Village of Flat Rock, like all other governmental entities in North Carolina, uses fund accounting to ensure and reflect compliance (or non-compliance) with finance-related legal requirements, such as the General Statutes or the Village budget ordinance.
+Like all other governmental entities in North Carolina, the Village uses fund accounting to ensure and reflect compliance (or non-compliance) with finance-related legal requirements, such as the General Statutes or the Village budget ordinance.
 The Village has three governmental funds.